Six Office Policies You Should Reconsider for a Hybrid Workplace

-In the final installment of our series on the hybrid workplace, we look at establishing flexible policies that will allow both remote and in-office workers to thrive.
+In an analysis of the hybrid workplace, we look at establishing flexible policies that will allow both remote and in-office workers to thrive.

 Congratulations: You’ve made it through the chaos of abruptly switching to a remote workforce, and perhaps you’ve decided to transition to a hybrid workplace model.
 Now it’s time to evaluate whether your policies accommodate all workers, be they in-office or remote.